 Any Additional Affordable Housing Units provided pursuant to this paragraph 5.4 shall cease to be Market Units.

-Not used.

 Monitoring

 The parties acknowledge and agree that as soon as reasonably practicable following receipt of relevant reserved matters approvals, the Owner shall report to the Council the number and tenure of the Affordable Housing Units by units and Habitable Room and the Council shall thereafter report to the GLA through the London Development Database.